 CNN reports that Boris Johnson, the Foreign Secretary of Britain, has turned in his U.S. passport after being forced to pay a U.S. tax bill that he described as “absolutely outrageous.”

 Born in New York, Boris Johnson hasn’t lived here since the age of five.
 He initially simply refused to file US tax returns – or to pay US taxes on the sale of his London house.
-He could not understand how he could be liable for American taxes when he had never worked in the US and has a British passport.
+He could not understand how he could be liable for American taxes when he had never worked in the US and had a British passport.

 Boris Johnson called his dual nationality an accident of birth and now he has chosen to renounce his US citizenship.

 It all started when the American government’s Foreign Account Tax Compliance Act (FATCA) became law in 2010.
 It aimed at catching US citizens who stashed money away in offshore accounts to sidestep tax.
-Since then the Internal Revenue Service (IRS) has cast its net worldwide, doing deals with more than 100 countries to get information, catching more than just big fish in the process.
+Since then the Internal Revenue Service (IRS) has cast it’s net worldwide, doing deals with more than 100 countries to get information, catching more than just big fish in the process.

 You might think this is a minor problem caused by an obscure law.
 Amazingly, though, American officials hope to track down eight million US citizens living outside America.